 The contrast reduction method was also used to estimate the visibility on a day with fog.
 The chosen objects now include part of a black pole nearby and trees.
 The visibility graph clearly shows a large overestimation of about a factor 6 in the early morning (5-7 UT) during fog.
 The main cause (aside from the general ones listed below) is non-suitability of objects.
 The trees were not visible in the morning, which makes them not suitable as target.
 However, there were no sufficiently dark objects available, which were still distinguishable at these low visibilities.
 Also notice the dip at around 10 UT for all three colours.
 This is caused by the sun casting shadows on the closest target.
 Note that the temporal and spectral variations of the visibility derived by the contrast reduction method in some situations is an indicator of possible problems for specific conditions.

 Again the availability of suitable objects is essential for the contrast reduction method.
 A target is suitable if it’s sufficiently dark and large enough to be detectable by the camera.
 It is advantageous to choose the targets along a straight line.
 This reduces the influence of background stray lights and atmospheric inhomogeneity’s along the image.
 Furthermore, the distance to the near target and the distance between the targets should be large enough for sufficient attenuation of the target contrast.
 These two distances determine the visibility regime which can be detected within reasonable error.
 The error in the visibility increases when the visibility is much larger or much smaller than the distance between targets.
 In the first case the contrast reduction is too small and for the latter the object(s) fade into the background making it (them) not suitable for deriving the visibility.
 Besides the availability of suitable objects, images should have objects which are similarly illuminated by the sun.
 Inhomogeneous lighting is mostly caused by the change in position of the sun during the day and changes in cloudiness.
 In order to achieve this requirement a good approximation is to use images on which the sun is behind the camera on a relatively clear day.
-Overexposure also causes errors and should either be taken into account be the camera or these images should be left out of consideration as was done in this report.
+Overexposure also causes errors and should either be taken into account by the camera or these images should be left out of consideration as was done in this report.